 - Severely disabled workers specified in certificates issued by the Rehabilitation Division of the Department of Employment, Training and Rehabilitation9

-Workers who are wrongly denied minimum wage pay by their employers are advised to take the following three steps if necessary.
+Workers who are wrongly denied applicable minimum wage pay by their employers are advised to take the following three steps if necessary.

 - Negotiation with the employer,